Gap insurance can provide valuable protection during the early years of your car's life if you have a loan or a lease.

 Showing proof of gap insurance to law enforcement wouldn’t help if they ask you for proof of insurance.
 Gap insurance is optional coverage that only helps you out in a total loss situation, it doesn’t provide the state-mandated liability coverage that police want to verify that you have on your vehicle.

 If I bought my car outright, do I need gap insurance?

 If you bought a car with cash and thus did don’t have a lien holder due to there being no loan or lease on the vehicle, then there would be no reason for you to obtain gap insurance.
 Gap insurance is for when you owe more than the value of your vehicle.
-If you have the car paid off and it’s no longer finance, then you don’t obvious don’t owe anymore more than the car's worth and so there would be no payout from gap insurance.
+If you have the car paid off and it’s no longer financed, you don’t owe anymore more than the car is worth, and so there would be no payout from gap insurance.

 Gap insurance providers' terms and guidelines differ; in general gap insurance is available on new, used and refinanced cars, trucks and SUV’s leased, purchased or refinanced within the past 12 months.
 So if you know within the year after financing, leasing or refinancing your vehicle that you owe more than its actual cash value (ACV), then gap insurance could be beneficial for you to purchase.

 Is gap insurance transferable from one vehicle to another?

 Gap insurance cannot be transferred to a different vehicle or loan.
 If you are trading in, selling, or buying a new vehicle, you will need to get a new policy to cover the newly financed vehicle.